Journal — 2 May 2026

 When you do not need both

-You probably do not need both if any of these are true: speeches are not happening, the ceremony is very brief or signed in advance, music is not a major part of the day, or your budget genuinely cannot stretch.
+You probably don't need both if any of these are true: there are no speeches, the ceremony is very short or signed in advance, music isn't a big part of the day, or the budget simply won't stretch.

-For very small Cyprus elopements - couples plus immediate family, no speeches, civil ceremony - photography is usually enough.
-Film adds the most where there is more day to capture.
+For a small Cyprus elopement, a couple plus immediate family with a civil ceremony and no speeches, photography on its own is usually enough.
+Film pays off where there's more day to capture.

 When film is worth the money

-Film is consistently worth it when: vows or speeches matter to you, music is part of the day, the venue or setting has atmosphere worth preserving in motion, or you have family who cannot attend and you want them to experience the day.
+Film earns its money when the vows or the speeches matter to you, when music is part of the day, when the setting has atmosphere that only reads in motion, or when family who couldn't travel still need to see it.

 How to think about the cost

-When couples book photo and film with us as a combined booking, the total cost is meaningfully lower than booking the two separately.
-That is the strongest argument for doing both when budget allows: the marginal cost of adding film is lower when it is the same team.
+Booking photo and film with us together costs meaningfully less than booking the two apart.
+That's the strongest argument for doing both: the marginal cost of adding film drops a long way when it's the same team already on site.

-If you can stretch to combined coverage, you almost certainly will not regret it.
-If you cannot, photography is the right place to start.
+If you can stretch to combined coverage, you almost certainly won't regret it.
+If you can't, photography is the right place to start.

 Want to talk through whether film makes sense for your day?

 Tell us the venue, the date, and what the day looks like.
-We will give you an honest read on whether film adds enough to justify the cost.
+We will tell you plainly whether film adds enough to justify the cost.

 Get In Touch